Andycko/Craft-3-Automated-Update-Script/README.md

 ### 6. Success
   * If everything worked and the updates were successful, you should have an **"Updated Craft CMS & Plugins"** commit on your local & remote repository.
 Make sure to have `composer update` ran on your staging/develop server to ensure all the updates are installed there as well.

+### 7. Debugging
+  * The updater now creates a `updater.log.out` log file in the folder it is run.
+It consists a timestamp for every webpage that it updates and the complete output from all commands that are run during the updating process.
 ### Thank you for checking out this repo, feel free to make any tweaks to the script so it suits your own needs.